Contributors: Michael J. Manos, PhD; Kimberly Giuliano, MD; and Eric Geyer, BA

 According to the National Institute of Mental Health, young children tend to experience hyperactivity-impulsivity.
 As they start elementary school, a child’s symptoms may shift to inattention.
 As adolescents, they may become less hyperactive but may struggle with feelings of restlessness, inattention and impulsivity.

-A good way to start if you suspect ADHD is to take the symptoms questionnaire from the CDC, print it and take it with you to see your child’s doctor.
+A good way to start if you suspect ADHD is to take the symptoms from the CDC, print it and take it with you to see your child’s doctor.
 This can offer a good starting point for discussion.